Tag: application tips (page 1 of 3)

 1. Practice: You will have the ability to practice responding to test questions for as long as you wish.
 Take advantage of the opportunity!
 The more you practice, the more comfortable you’ll be with the technology when answering the real prompts.

-2. Test Technology: Virtual Assessments are conducted through the Kira platform.
-It will require a desktop or laptop computer (no iPhones/iPads) with a functioning webcam, microphone, and internet connection.
+1. Test Technology: Virtual Assessments are conducted through the Kira platform.
+It will require a desktop or laptop computer (no iphones/ipads) with a functioning webcam, microphone, and internet connection.
 We recommend connecting directly to your internet for the most reliable internet connection – and make sure you have plenty of charge on your laptop or that you are plugged in!
 Most browsers are compatible (Chrome, Firefox, Edge, Opera) but the platform will not work well on Safari.

-3. Pace Yourself: A big reason that we limit responses to 90 seconds is because it is GREAT practice for your MBA experience.
+1. Pace Yourself: A big reason that we limit responses to three minutes is because it is GREAT practice for your MBA experience.
 Keeping responses concise, yet clear, is important when recruiting for U.S.-based jobs.
-However, make sure you answer the question in full!
-Those practice questions will be a great way to gauge what three minutes feels like when responding to a question.
+However, make sure you are answering the question in full!
+Those practice questions will be a great way to gauge what three minutes actually feels like when responding to a question.

-4. Be Professional but Loosen Up: If you still find yourself nervous, practice your answers in front of a mirror or with a friend or colleague and ask them how you did.
+1. Be Professional, but Loosen Up: If you still find yourself nervous, practice your answers in front of a mirror or with a friend or colleague and ask them how you did.
 Did you answer the question?
 Did you rush through it?
 Take a moment to outline your answer in your mind first, and then address it calmly and confidently.
 Don’t get too comfortable, though.
 While we’re an easy-going group, maintaining an appropriate level of professionalism is always a good idea.
 This includes professional language and attire.

-Here’s our final piece of advice: The video assessment is your official opportunity to share your story, provide examples, and tell us why you chose McCombs in your own voice, like no one else can.
+Here’s our final piece of advice: The video assessment is your official opportunity to share your story, provide examples, and tell us why you chose McCombs in your own voice like no one else can.
 Take advantage of this opportunity!
 It can be just the thing the Admissions Committee needs to understand the rest of your application elements and gives us the chance to get to know you better.

 If you have any questions during the application process, we’re here to help.
 Please visit our website for details on applying to each program and follow us on Instagram for an inside look into the Texas McCombs MBA.